 The transition to remote working has transformed performance management.
 Whilst some organizations have abandoned performance reviews altogether, receiving regular feedback remains crucial to employee growth and development.
 In this webcast, we delve into remote performance reviews, exploring the importance and implications of reviews for office and remote workers and our best practices to help you kick off remote performance reviews process.

 Performance reviews are a talent engagement process which ensures a set of activities and outputs meet the company's objectives.
 They provide direction to employees and increase accountability, guiding them to meet their individual objectives, as well as align them with the wider organizational objectives.

-HR leaders have begun to realise that a fixed, one-size-fits all approaches to performance reviews can inhibit performance, rather than improve it.
+HR leaders have begun to realize that a fixed, one-size-fits all approaches to performance reviews can inhibit performance, rather than improve it.
 Subsequently, there has been an increasing demand flexibility and agility within the review process.